UKHomeOffice/application-container-platform/docs/how-to-docs/drone-how-to.md

 ## Scanning Images in Drone

-ACP provides Anchore as scanning solution to images built into the Drone pipeline, allowing users to scan both ephemeral _(built within the context of the drone, but not pushed to a repository yet)_ as well and well any public images.
+ACP provides Anchore as a scanning solution for images built into the Drone pipeline, allowing users to scan both ephemeral _(built within the context of the drone, but not pushed to a repository yet)_ as well as any public images.

+Example pipeline:
 ```YAML
 pipeline:
   build: